digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 - Key algorithm: `GOOGLE_SYMMETRIC_ENCRYPTION <https://cloud.google.com/kms/docs/algorithms>`_
 - Key purpose: `ENCRYPT_DECRYPT`

-If no ``wrapper-key-id`` is specified Canton creates a symmetric key in the KMS.
+If no ``wrapper-key-id`` is specified, Canton creates a symmetric key in the KMS.
 After subsequent restarts the operator does not need to specify the identifier for the newly created key; Canton stores the generated wrapper key id in the database.

 An example with a pre-defined AWS KMS key is shown below: